Online appointment requests allow your clients to view your availability and book online.

-We have also integrated Availability Scheduling into Online Booking which allows you to set specific times of the day that you want to make available to clients, as well as set specific service codes and enable our Call-to-Book feature.
-To learn how to set your Availability for Online Booking or for your team, see Managing your Availability.
+Availability Scheduling is integrated with online appointment requests, which allows you to set specific times of the day that you want to make available to clients, as well as set specific service codes and enable our Call-to-Request feature.
+To learn how to set your Availability so clients can request appointments online, see Managing your Availability.

-Note: Online Booking is only available with the Professional Plan.
+Note: Clients can only request appointments online if your account is on the Professional Plan.
 See SimplePractice Plans and Pricing to learn more about our subscription plan options.

 In this guide, we'll cover:

 - Enabling online appointment requests for your practice

 - Using the online appointment requests setup wizard

 - Designating service codes for online appointment requests, allowing new clients to book online, and requiring clients to call to request

 - Setting up existing clients for online appointment requests

 - Setting up new clients for online appointment requests